harnoorkalra/MatlabProject/README.md

 # MatlabProject
-Game built on Harry Potter in MATLAB (School Project)
+Game built on Harry Potter in MATLAB